Bushaira/MyCV/README.md

 # MyCV
 This is a project for displaying the Curriculam Vitae in a web page.
 This is developed using HTML and CSS.
+This project is used for learning the basic implementation of HTML and CSS.

 More detailed description:
 In this project following features of HTML and CSS are used.